 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your online MBA at SNHU include:

 There is a high demand for business leaders who understand how local, national and international economies and public policy interact and influence businesses.
-Through 2020, the U.S. Bureau of Labor Statistics reports employment opportunities for financial analysts are projected to grow by 23 percent, and pricing analyst positions will grow by close to 27 percent.
-Market research analyst jobs will increase by 41 percent.
-Demand for executives will rise by 8 percent.
+Through 2026, the U.S. Bureau of Labor Statistics reports employment opportunities for financial analysts are projected to grow by 11 percent, and budget analyst positions will grow by 7 percent.* Market research analyst jobs are predicted to increase by 23 percent.*

 The MBA in Economics online program applies a big-picture viewpoint to universal business skills, preparing you for a broad range of positions, including: